-Your drinking water comes from the Ozark Aquifer pumped from nine groundwater wells located across base.
+Your drinking water comes from the Ozark Aquifer pumped from eight groundwater wells located across the base.
 The 509th Civil Engineer Squadron manages the Whiteman AFB Water Treatment plant where the water is filtered and disinfected with chlorine.
 The wells and the water distribution system are tested regularly.
 Results are available from the 509th Operational Medical Readiness Squadron, Bioenvironmental Engineering Flight.

 The Department of Natural Resources conducted a source water assessment to determine the susceptibility of our water source to potential contaminants.
 This process involved the establishment of source water area delineations for each well or surface water intake and then a contaminant inventory was performed within those delineated areas to assess potential threats to each source.
+Assessment maps and summary information sheets are available on the internet at https://drinkingwater.missouri.edu/.
+The Missouri Source Water Protection and Assessment maps and information sheets provide a foundation upon which a more comprehensive source water protection plan can be developed.